 Liability insurance coverage is expensive and from time to time may be difficult or impossible to obtain.
 Our insurance policies are subject to periodic review by our insurers and may not be renewed at all or on similar or favorable terms.
-If we or other firearms manufacturers sustain significant losses or make significant insurance claims, our ability to obtain future insurance coverage at commercially reasonable rates could be materially adversely affected.
-Our liability insurance costs were \$5.2 million in fiscal 2018 and \$4.3 million in fiscal 2017.
-An inability to obtain liability insurance, significant increases in the cost of insurance we obtain, or losses in excess of our liability insurance coverage could have a material adverse effect on us.
+Because we manufacture and sell firearms, insurance carriers may decide not to insure us in the future.
+In addition, if we or other firearms manufacturers sustain significant losses or make significant insurance claims, our ability to obtain future insurance coverage at commercially reasonable rates could be materially adversely affected.
+Our liability insurance costs were \$3.8 million in fiscal 2019 and \$5.2 million in fiscal 2018.
+An inability to obtain liability insurance, significant increases in the cost of insurance we obtain, or losses in excess of our liability insurance coverage, could have a material adverse effect on us.